Joseph Arthaud

-Joseph Arthaud (13 June 1813 – 17 March 1883), was a French psychiatrist, physician and professor.
+Joseph Arthaud (13 June 1813 – 17 March 1883), was a French psychiatrist, medical doctor and professor.

 Life

 Joseph Arthaud was of an unknown father in 1813.
 His mother, who was a manager of an embroidery workshop in Lyon, brought him up and encouraged his studies.
 Being too young to be accepted in philosophy class at Collège-lycée Ampère, he attended the medical school, then obtained his philosophy doctorate.
 He worked at a hospital in Lyons to improve the care of patients.
 He write numerous articles about psychiatric disorders and care.

 He married Marie Girard (1814-1891) in 1838, they had four children, Françoise, Pothin, Claude and Emmanuel.